-As part of CARE Canada’s Southern African Nutrition Initiative (SANI) , ICAD is leading a capacity-building initiative to improve the health outcomes of women living with HIV and children living with and/or affected by HIV in targeted regions of Malawi and Zambia.
+ICAD LAUNCHES CALL FOR EXPRESSIONS OF INTEREST: Capacity-building through twinning in Zambia and Malawi As part of CARE Canada’s Southern African Nutrition Initiative (SANI) funded by the Government of Canada, the Interagency Coalition on AIDS and Development (ICAD) is leading a capacity-building initiative to improve the health outcomes of women living with HIV and children living with and/or affected by HIV in targeted regions of Malawi and Zambia.
 The ultimate aim is to contribute to the reduction of maternal and child mortality in targeted regions.
-This initiative will use a twinning model to build the capacity of community-based organizations to address intersections between HIV and nutrition and improve information, education and services for women living with HIV and children living with and/or affected by HIV, working with a sexual and reproductive health framework.
-Twinning is a … Read more
+This capacity-building initiative will be accomplished through twinning partnerships between organizations or groups in Canada and in selected districts in Malawi and Zambia.
+Small grants … Read more

 ICAD, in partnership with CATIE , brought the Canada Pavilion to AIDS 2016 on July 18‐22, 2016 in Durban, South Africa.

 The Canada Pavilion — Canada: Meeting the challenge — brought together AIDS 2016 delegates from Canada and around the world, showcased Canada’s leadership and engagement in the global HIV response, provided a space for delegates to meet, share experiences and learn from each other.
 The Canada Pavilion showcased the Canadian response to HIV through six key mechanisms: an electronic collection of Canadian resources available; audio recordings of interviews with staff and peers from a Canadian supervised injection facility; a video demonstrating Canadian excellence and challenges in addressing HIV; an … Read more →